weavy-labs/msbuild-inapp-chat/README.txt

 - Enter "dotnet run"
 - Open a browser and navigate to the URL indicated by the logs in the terminal.
 E.g. https://localhost:7059 (use the HTTPS one!)
 - Sign in and see the Weavy in action
-    - Predfined users (password doesn't matter, it's a simple cookie login) includes;
+    - Predfined users (password doesn't matter, it's a dumbed down login for demo purposes) includes;
        - rickard (belongs to Directory A)
        - nina (belongs to Directory A)
        - lydia (belongs to Directory A)